Armenians in Syria: Armenian genocide and the 20th century

 The second period of Armenian flow towards Aleppo was marked by the withdrawal of the French troops from Cilicia in 1923.
 That wave brought more than 40,000 Armenian refugees to Aleppo between 1923 and 1925, and the population of the city skyrocketed up to 210,000 by the end of 1925, with Armenians forming more than 25% of the population.

+Armenians in Syria found a new home, where they built one of the most substantial diasporas in existence.
+They are considered one of the largest Armenian communities outside of Armenia, with an estimated 70,000 individuals.
+Aleppo was one of the leading centers of Syria to host Armenians and let them build their communities, churches, and schools.
+By 1923, 200,000 Armenians had passed through Aleppo, establishing a strong Middle Eastern community where Armenians could flee.
+However, many were also concentrated in other cities and villages, including Damascus, Jarablus, Der Zor, Qamishli, Latakia, Homs, Hama, and Kessab.
+In Aleppo alone, ten Armenian schools were built to serve the community and preserve the Armenian identity amongst foreigners.

 According to the historical data presented by Al-Ghazzi, the vast majority of the Aleppine Christians were Catholics until the 1920s.
 The growth of the Orthodox and Oriental Orthodox Christian communities is tied in with the arrival of the Armenian and Assyrian genocide survivors from Cilicia and Southern Turkey, as well as large numbers of Orthodox Greeks from the Sanjak of Alexandretta who arrived in Aleppo later on after the annexation of the Sanjak in 1939 by Turkey.

 In 1944, Aleppo's population was around 325,000, with 112,110 (34.5%) Christians among which Armenians counted 60,200.
 Armenians formed more than half of the Christian community in Aleppo until 1947, when many groups of them left for Soviet Armenia to take advantage of the Armenian Repatriation Process (1946–1967).